Finding a good place to study is very important for students.

 Starbucks – There are quite a few on campus, but none take rewards.

 Foxtail in the bookstore is a great new spot.
+They also have locations in Winter Park and Downtown Orlando.

 While studying on campus should they need a quick bite here is a list of where they can eat.